 Shows, respectively).
 It is important that the Regional Clubs supplies appropriate documentation on the information submitted.
 Photographs are welcome and will be returned upon request.

-- Up-to-date Membership List with names, addresses and telephone numbers.
+- Up-to-date Membership List with names, addresses, email addresses and telephone numbers.
 Please note who are Officers & Board members.

 - Number of active members in the Regional Club, number of meetings per year and average number of members in attendance per meeting.